2018 FIFA World Cup Group D: Nigeria vs Argentina

 The two teams had met in eight matches, including four games at FIFA World Cup group stages, in 1994, 2002, 2010 and 2014, all won by Argentina.

 Ahmed Musa narrowly cleared the crossbar in the early minutes of the game.
 In the 14th minute, Lionel Messi controlled the ball from a pass over the top from Éver Banega on his thigh and his left boot before shooting a right-footed drive past Francis Uzoho from the right.
 Leon Balogun brought Ángel Di María down 25 yards from goal, but Uzoho tipped Messi's free kick to his left-hand post.
 In the second half, Leon Balogun was held in the penalty area by Javier Mascherano after a corner form the left, and Victor Moses scored from the resulting penalty to equalize for Nigeria, shooting low to the right with the goalkeeper diving the other way.
-After a series of defensive fouls in each penalty area that went uncalled despite a VAR check for a handball by Marcos Rojo, Oghenekaro Etebo narrowly missed from a long-range free kick.
-Gabriel Mercado raided down the right and bent a cross into the penalty area, with Marcos Rojo, who scored the decisive goal against Nigeria four years ago in Brazil, once again converting, as he tucked home a low right-footed volley to give Argentina the win and see them advance to the knockout stage.
+After a series of defensive fouls in each penalty area that went uncalled despite a VAR check for a handball by Marcos Rojo, Peter Etebo narrowly missed from a long-range free kick.
+Gabriel Mercado raided down the right and bent a cross into the penalty area, with Rojo, who scored the decisive goal against Nigeria four years ago in Brazil, once again converting, as he tucked home a low right-footed volley to give Argentina the win and see them advance to the knockout stage.

 Messi's strike brought up the century for goals at Russia 2018.
 He also joined Diego Maradona and Gabriel Batistuta in becoming the third Argentina player to score in three World Cups.